HideyukiOgura/iReWindColorv2/demo/README.md

 We provide a GUI which can run on CPU-only devices as well as devices with a GPU.

-Try out iColoriT with your own images and color hints!
+Try out iReWindColor  with your own images and color hints!

 <p align="center">
   <img width="90%" src="../docs/demo.gif">